|

 Simply because "the government" now holds that no crime is committed

-my sorrow.
-Increasingly the government tells me that things that I
+nothing to assuage my sorrow.
+Increasingly the government tells me that

-everything inside me screams that it is so obviously wrong, not normal,
+me screams that it is so obviously wrong, not normal, not natural!

-not natural!
 For 45 years I feared to open my mouth.
 Why?
-Have you
+Have you ever stood in

-ever stood in prayerful protest outside an abortion "clinic"?
-One step,
+prayerful protest outside an abortion “clinic”?
+One step, one word out

-one word out of line, and the police --- at abortion clinics often incomprehensibly
+of line, and the police — at abortion clinics often incomprehensibly

 brutal toward prayerful protestors while on their "paid details" (paid,

-In America, now as never before, you do not "go along to get along",
+violent terms.
+In America, now as never before, you do not “go along

 So I sit, 45 years later, and fear even to voice my sorrow, openly express